Miral-Alabdullah/Reading-Notes/Code201/Read03.md

 ```

-This code above will show the list as following :
+This code above will show the list as follows :

 <dl>
 <dt>ASAC:</dt>